fiadone/toolchain/packages/toolbox/component/README.md

 __Return value__

-The function returns a *Map* containing all the created element-component relations.
-Each element of this *Map* will have a *DOM Element* as key and the *Component* instance attached to it as value.
+The function returns an object wrapping all the created instances.
+By default, the key of each instance is its component class name in *camelCase*.
+It can be easily overwritten by the *key* property in the component configuration model provided by the *attach* helper.
+Take a look to the example below to learn more.

 #### Example